djmgit/susi_browser_extension/README.md

 Presently only development version is available.In order to install and try out this extension please follow the below steps:

+In order to load unpacked version (useful when making and testing changes during development) :

 1. Clone this repository using `git clone https://github.com/djmgit/susi_browser_extension.git`
-2. To install on Chrome: Open Chrome, Enter chrome://extensions in the url field, check developer mode, click on load unpacked extension and navigate to the extension folder which you just cloned and open it.The extension will be installed.
+2. To install on Chrome: Open Chrome, Enter chrome://extensions in the url field, check developer mode, click on load unpacked extension and navigate to the extension folder which you just cloned.Navigate to the directory which contains manifest.json (susi_browser_extension/susi_browser_extension/) and click open.
+The extension will be installed on    chrome.
+Cheers !!.
-3. To install on Firefox: Open Firefox, open about:debugging, click on load temporary addon, navigate to the extension folder and select and open any file in that folder.
+3. To install on Firefox: Open Firefox, open about:debugging, click on load temporary addon, navigate to the extension folder, open the directory which contains manifest.json file (susi_browser_extension/susi_browser_extension/) and select and open any file in that folder.
+The extension will be installed in firefox.
+Cheers !!.

+In order to install packaged version :

+Presently packaged version is present only for Chrome which can be installed as follows :

+Open Chrome, navigate to chrome://extensions, open susi_browser_extension/dist and drag and drop susi_browser_extension.crx into the chrome://extensions page.
 The extension will be installed.
+Cheers !!.

 # Contributing